• FB

 Mmmm can you smell that???
 It smells like HEAVEN!

-1. Remove from the oven and immediately remove the bread from the pan to a cooling rack.
+1. Remove the bread from the oven and immediately transfer it to a cooling rack.

 2. Give it about 10-15 minutes, transfer to a cutting board, slice, and enjoy!